Namra629/Kubernetes-Cluster-Setup/README.md

 # Kubernetes Cluster Set up via kubeadm tool (not minikube cluster setup)

+Kubernetes is a powerful container orchestration platform used for automating the deployment, scaling, and management of containerized applications.

+# Pre-requisites

+-> Minimum 2GB RAM or more.
+-> Minimum 2 CPU cores (or 2 vCPUs).
+-> 20 GB of free disk space

+# Set up

 1. Edit the hosts files on both the nodes

            vi /etc/hosts